getgrav/grav-learn/pages/09.webservers-hosting/03.paas/05.dokku/docs.md

 First, delete the web/ folder in your current site folder.

 Copy your Grav site files there, making sure you're also copying the `.htaccess` hidden file.
-Overwrite all the files that were existing.
+Overwrite all the files that were there already.

-Now open the `Procfile` file.
+Now open the `Procfile`.
 This is a Heroku-specific file.
 Change the line to

 [prism classes="language-text"]
 web: vendor/bin/heroku-php-apache2 ./